Let us answer your questions about the Influencer Relationship Management (IRM) product here.

 If you already know of an influencer and would like to add them to your IRM, make sure they meet these 3 criteria:

 - They have a public profile.

 - They have 1,000+ followers.

 - Their content is appropriate for those under 18.

-If this profile meets these criteria, you can then create an influencer by going to your IRM homepage and clicking Add influencer.
+If this profile meets these criteria, you can then create an influencer by going the Profiles section of the Influencers tab, and clicking Add profile.

 How Do I Know if an Influencer Has Another Social Media Profile?